bacoords/cb-custom-modules/readme.txt

 * Scout - Sticky navbar that fixes to the top of the screen when it gets there, allowing smooth scrolling to other elements on the page.
 * Dust - Utilizing the popular Particles.js library, this module helps you make custom heros with cool interactive, animated backgrounds.
 * Slice - Animated photo gallery with stacked, 'sliding cards' effect.
 Integrates with the default Beaver Builder lightbox.
+* Legend - Standard photo module but with a twist- hidden content is revealed on hover.

-For more information and module demos, visit [the plugin page](http://cbcustommodules.com).
+For more information and module demos, visit [Crafty Beavers](https://cbcustommodules.com).

-If you have ideas for future modules or enhancements to current modules, please [contact me](https://briancoords.com/contact) or visit the [github repo](https://github.com/bacoords/cb-custom-modules).
+If you have need for new modules or enhancements to current modules, please [contact us](https://cbcustommodules.com) or visit the [github repo](https://github.com/bacoords/cb-custom-modules).

 == Installation ==